FirebaseExtended/reactfire/docs/quickstart.md

 To see the completed app, check out [this StackBlitz workspace](https://stackblitz.com/edit/reactfire-sample).

-## 1. In a terminal, create a fresh React app and `cd` into its directory.
+## 1. In a terminal, create a fresh React app and `cd` into its directory

 > Prerequisite: make sure you have [Node.js](https://nodejs.org/en/) installed.